 These two strategies don’t replace traditional documentation or reference material, but it certainly reduces the need for them.
 In some sense the documentation is tied to and presented next to your code right there in the editor.
 Furthermore, as we grow and extend Field we can add commands without getting bogged down in UI design.

 Finally, some external resources to get you started.
-Field comes with its own high performance graphics system, and its own 2/3d-drawing system — these are very much bespoke for this class.
-As we delve into them we’ll see pieces of the underlying technologies behind this exposed, but for now they’ll be largely un-googleable.
+Field comes with its own high performance graphics system, and its own 2/3d-drawing system — these are very much bespoke for Field.
+As we delve into them we’ll see pieces of the underlying technologies behind this exposed, but for now they’ll be largely un-Googleable.

 for means, what